 - Also found in oatmeal, red wine, honey, maple syrup, legumes and other foods.

 It turns out that A. muciniphila is rather talkative.
-It talks to other bacteria residing in the body.
-It even “talks” to your body to stimulate and promote a number of body processes.
+It talks to other bacteria residing in the body stimulating a number of body processes.

 - Make sure A. muciniphila keeps talking!

-If you feed and nourish your Akkermansia muciniphila colony, then they will in exchange promote your body’s metabolism, lower inflammation, deal with harmful microorganisms and help to control weight.
+Feed the gut colony of Akkermansia muciniphila and they will in exchange promote metabolism, lower inflammation, control weight.

 A few people might not be colonized by Akkermansia, or they have very low levels.
-The reason for this is unknown, as is the precise effect this have on the body.
-If Akkermansia is completely absent in the gut, then it will probably not appear because of consuming prebiotics or probiotics.
-However, even if there are ever so little Akkermansia present, then an increase can be stimulated.
-Studies show that gut bacteria quickly respond to stimulus as for example diet changes.
+The reason for this is unknown, as is the effect this have on the body.
+If Akkermansia is absent in the gut, then it will probably not appear because of consuming fiber.
+However, if there are just a little Akkermansia present, they can be stimulated.
+Studies show how gut bacteria quickly respond to stimulus as diet changes.

 What may stimulate the growth of A. muciniphila?